Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Introduction

 Then one can show that the line bundle \(\mathcal{O}_{X_2}(1)\) is big on the “nontrivial” component of the zero locus \(\{\omega_1=0\}\subset X_2\); see Proposition~\ref{prop:DEG-numerical-criterion}.
 By the bigness of \(\mathcal{O}_{X_2}(1)\) restricted to this component, one can produce a second nonzero negatively twisted differential \(\omega_2\) defined only there.
 Because the entire curve \(f\) satisfies \(f^*\omega_1\equiv 0\), its lift \(f_{[2]}\) lies entirely inside \(\{\omega_1=0\}\); consequently \(f\) also satisfies \(f^*\omega_2 \equiv 0\).
 Hence \(f\) is tangent to the foliation defined by the pair \((\omega_1,\omega_2)\), and McQuillan’s theorem can be applied as before.

 One therefore focuses on the remaining case where

-For this situation, P\u{a}un applied a fourth key technique originally introduced by Siu~\cite{Siu2004}: the construction of \emph{slanted vector fields}.
+For this situation, P\u{a}un developed a fourth key technique: the construction of \emph{slanted vector fields}, a method originally envisioned by Siu~\cite{Siu2004} in the spirit of Clemens~\cite{Clemens1986}.
 The method works effectively when the vanishing order \(t(d-4)\) of the initial nonzero irreducible negatively twisted \(2\)-jet differential \(\omega_1\) exceeds the pole order of a carefully chosen slanted vector field \(V_1\).
 Differentiating \(\omega_1\) by \(V_1\) then yields a second algebraically independent negatively twisted jet differential \(\omega_2\), thereby completing the proof.

 When \( d \geqslant 18 \) and \( m \geqslant 6 \), it is assumed that the vanishing order of the initial \(2\)-jet differential \(\omega_1\) satisfies

 Thus slanted vector fields of pole order \(7\) can be applied directly, as they are abundant and (generically) globally generated.